dbetel/HPCS_LUAD/README.md

 Each dataset was downloaded individually then quality control and analysis was done per dataset as run in the associated python notebook.

-Then the information was aggregated then compared in the hpcsQuant file to generate the figures.
+The information was aggregated and compared in the `hpcsQuant-rev.ipynb` file to generate the figures.

-We used the panCancerEnv.yml to create a conda environment to run the files below.
+We used the `panCancerEnv.yml` to create a conda environment to run the files below.

-Generates data for Fig. 5 and Extended Data Fig. 17, 18.
+This Directory generates data for:
+- **Figure 5**
+- **Extended Data Figures 17 & 18**

 ### Information Table